 “We know that across the world, 2.2 billion people have a visual impairment, but for at least one billion people it could have been prevented or can still be treated.
 It has been essential for us to not only restart our eye health programmes quickly and safely, to provide much needed diagnoses, glasses and surgeries, but also to work flexibly to respond to the ongoing health crisis and build back stronger healthcare for the future.”

 “Life in Sierra Leone is difficult during these times.
-In addition to the pandemic, prices of basic commodities have increased, making it difficult for the average Sierra Leonean.
+As well as the pandemic, prices of basic commodities have increased, making it difficult for the average Sierra Leonean.

-“We’re working with the government and collaborating with the National Eye Health Programme manager, and regional managers in eye departments within government hospitals, to train health workers on COVID-19 transmission, symptoms and the risks of carrying out treatments which require close contact with patients.
+“We’re working with the government and the national eye health programme manager, and regional managers in eye departments within government hospitals, to train health workers on COVID-19 transmission, symptoms and the risks of carrying out treatment that requires close contact with patients.

-“This training has led to eye health workers raising awareness and promoting preventative messages to an estimated 500 to 1,000 patients including women, children, and people with disabilities in 16 districts.
-We’re also providing health workers with PPE and hygiene kits, and monitoring and supporting eye health clinics to ensure staff and patients adhere to social distancing and hygiene measures.”
+“This training has led to eye health workers raising awareness and promoting preventative messages to an estimated 1,000 patients, including women, children, and people with disabilities.
+We’re also providing health workers with PPE and hygiene kits, and supporting eye health clinics to ensure staff and patients adhere to social distancing and hygiene measures.”
+More from Sierra Leone

-“Before the pandemic, our eye health work ensured people with disabilities could access the treatment they needed, so we’ve adapted our projects to ensure they don’t get left behind in the COVID-19 response.
+“We’ve adapted our projects to ensure people with disabilities don’t get left behind in the COVID-19 response.
 We’re working with the Social Communication Institute to make sure people with disabilities receive information on COVID-19 in accessible formats.
-We’re developing awareness messages of COVID-19 prevention measures and the correct way to use masks, and advertising these through the radio, and in the street by announcing through a megaphone from a car.
+We’re developing COVID-19 awareness messages and are advertising these on the radio, and in the street by announcing through a megaphone from a car.

-“Working with the Ministry of Gender, Child and Social Action, we’re supporting distribution of basic food baskets and working to make tip tap buckets for hand washing for people with disabilities and their families.
-We’ve also purchased two sewing machines for tailors who work at the National Association of People with Disabilities to continue to make face masks following guidance from the ministry of health and Lurio University Medical Sciences School.
-Around 1,000 face masks have been made and distributed to people with disabilities in rural and remote communities in six districts.
+“Working with the Ministry of Gender, Child and Social Action, we’re helping to distribute basic food baskets and providing tippy tap buckets for hand washing.
+We’ve also purchased two sewing machines for tailors with disabilities so they can make face masks.
+About 1,000 masks have been made for people with disabilities in rural and remote communities in six districts.

-“I hope that eye health continues to be accessible for everyone: women, men, girls and boys and particularly older people who haven’t seen their families for a long time.
-I hope our eye services reach the most vulnerable people living in remote communities, living far from health facilities with no access to a car.”
+“I hope that eye health continues to be accessible for everyone: women, men, girls and boys and particularly older people who haven’t seen their families for a long time.”
+More from Mozambique

-“Life is almost back to ‘normal’ in Ghana.
-Athough all Ghana’s borders, except by air, are closed to human traffic.
-Internally, there are no restrictions on business and public health activities are ongoing.
-Wearing of facemasks is mandatory and handwashing and the use of hand sanitisers are being promoted.
+“Life is almost back to ‘normal’ in Ghana, athough all Ghana’s borders, except by air, are closed to human traffic.
+Internally, there are no restrictions on business, and public health activities are continuing.
+Face masks are mandatory, and handwashing and the use of hand sanitisers are being promoted.

-“We’ve been supporting the training of local volunteers including nurses, midwives, laboratory technicians, school health coordinators and doctors’ assistants; in contact tracing, infection prevention control, risk communication and enhanced surveillance for COVID-19.
-The attendees were also trained in putting on and removing PPE safely, hand washing, and how to prevent and control infections.
+“We’ve been helping to train local volunteers, including nurses, midwives, laboratory technicians, school health coordinators and doctors’ assistants, in contact tracing, infection prevention control, risk communication and enhanced surveillance for COVID-19.
+They also learned to put on PPE safely, the importance of hand washing, and how to prevent and control infections.
 This shows how our strong relationships with partners, and our work to strengthen health systems, has enabled us to train people in the midst of the pandemic without being physically present.”
 More from Ghana

-“We usually support around 50,000 surgeries every year but COVID-19 has forced thousands of critical cataract surgeries to be cancelled, which leaves many people in an even more vulnerable situation during the pandemic.
-We have one of the highest rates of untreated cataracts in the world, so we always have a long list of patients needing surgery.
-Because of COVID-19 that backlog has grown even larger.
+“We usually support about 50,000 operations every year, but COVID-19 has forced thousands of critical cataract operations to be cancelled, which leaves many people in an even more vulnerable situation.
+Bangladesh has one of the highest rates of untreated cataracts in the world, so we always have a long list of patients needing surgery.
+Because of COVID-19, that backlog has grown even larger.

-“Through our Right to Health project, which is funded by the UK government through UK Aid Match, we are advising hospitals on hygiene measures, such as installing wash basins outside the entrances and cleaning more frequently, to ensure our programmes are safely restarted.
+“Through our Right to Health project, we are advising hospitals on hygiene measures, such as installing wash basins outside the entrances and cleaning more frequently, to ensure our programmes can restart safely.

-“Our patient screening eye camps have had to stop because the government restricted all mass gatherings.
-However, staff at our partner hospitals are communicating with patients by phone who have already been diagnosed as needing surgery and telling them the extra precautions being taken: additional cleaning, as well as using sanitiser and personal protective equipment like masks and gloves, to make the hospital comfortable and safe for any patient.
-They are helping patients not to fear the hospitals and the response has been really good; it’s going well.
+“Our patient screening eye camps have had to stop.
+However, staff at our partner hospitals are communicating with patients by phone and telling them the extra precautions being taken: additional cleaning, as well as using sanitiser and PPE, to make the hospital safe.
+They are helping patients not to fear the hospitals and the response has been really good.

-“We’re also focused on making sure staff at our partner hospitals don’t feel scared and are supported.
+“We’re also making sure staff at our partner hospitals are supported.
 We’re happy that hospitals have taken our advice and are rotating staff so that fewer need to be working at the same time.
-We are also making sure older staff or those more at risk of COVID-19 do not need to go into the workplace.”
+We are also making sure older staff or those more at risk of COVID-19 do not need to go into work.”
+More from Bangladesh

 “In Benin, life is relatively normal.
 We do not claim to have defeated COVID-19, but government measures have been working.

-“I hope for good days for eye health in Benin – the elimination of trachoma depends on a good eye health system, which we’re working to create.”
+“I hope for good days for eye health in Benin: the elimination of trachoma depends on a good eye health system, which we’re working to create.”
+More from Benin

-“We’ve also supported the reopening of one of the eye clinics we work with, and helped them provide personal protective equipment to minimise the spread of COVID-19.
-The clinic is performing surgeries for children who have developed cataracts because of trauma.
+“Weve helped to reopen one of the eye clinics we work with, and helped them provide personal protective equipment to minimise the spread of COVID-19.
+The clinic is performing operations for children who have developed cataracts because of trauma.

 “One person who has received treatment at the reopened clinic is nine-year-old Destiny George, who was injured with a hockey stick.
 His right eye went red and would stream constantly and after a couple of weeks his eye turned white, and his mother Lovina was very concerned.
-He needed surgery, which usually costs approximately NGN50,000 [about £102], otherwise he would lose his sight.
-Lovina didn’t have this money but the treatment was free of charge.
+He needed surgery, which usually costs NGN50,000 [about £102], otherwise he would lose his sight.
+Lovina didn’t have this money but the treatment was free.